India in stable economic situation, growth momentum is good: CEA | Business

 The CEA said that although India has become the fifth-largest economy in the world, the country's per capita income needs to increase.
 Nageswaran said there are signs of recovery of employment in the formal sector and there are indications that investments are picking up.

-''The balance sheets of banks and corporates look better and trimmed and not bloated,” he said adding that NPS of lenders has also declined.
+''The balance sheets of banks and corporates look better and trimmed and not bloated,” he said adding that NPAs of lenders has also declined.

 The banks are lending now and credit is rising at 17 per cent, Nageswaran said.